Landry Jones: 2009 season

-In 2009, in the season opener against Brigham Young, Jones took over as the starting quarterback for the Sooners after Bradford suffered a shoulder injury; the Sooners went on to lose the game by a score of 14–13.
-However, in the next game, his first as the starter, Jones completed 18-of-32 passes for 286 yards, with three touchdowns and an interception in the Sooners 64–0 win against Idaho State.
-In his second start, Jones threw a Sooner-record six touchdown passes with two interceptions in a 45–0 win against Tulsa.
+In 2009, during the season opener against Brigham Young, Jones took over as the starting quarterback for the Sooners after Bradford suffered a shoulder injury; the Sooners went on to narrowly lose by a score of 14–13.
+However, in the next game, his first as the starter, Jones completed 18-of-32 passes for 286 yards, three touchdowns, and an interception during the Sooners' 64–0 shutout victory over Idaho State.
+In his second start, Jones threw a Sooner-record six touchdown passes with two interceptions during a 45–0 shutout victory against Tulsa.
 Later that week, Jones was named AT&T All- America Player of the Week.

-Jones started the next game against the Miami Hurricanes due to Sam Bradford not being fully recovered from his shoulder injury.
-The Sooners lost the game, 21–20.
-Jones threw for one touchdown, but also had a fumble deep in Sooner territory that resulted in a Miami score on the next play.
-The next week against Baylor, Sam Bradford was able to return and Landry was relegated to the backup quarterback spot once again.
+Jones started the next game against the Miami Hurricanes due to Sam Bradford not being fully recovered from his shoulder injury, which the Sooners narrowly lost 21–20.
+Jones threw a touchdown, but also had a fumble deep in Sooner territory that resulted in a Miami score on the next play.
+The following week against Baylor, Sam Bradford was able to return, and Landry was relegated to the backup quarterback spot once again.
 The Oklahoma offense was sluggish and inconsistent at times, but was easily able to beat the Bears and was looking forward to the Red River Rivalry with Texas.
 On the second offensive series of the game, Bradford went down again with the same shoulder injury and Landry was thrust back into action against a very stout Texas defense.
 Marred by turnovers and mistakes by an inexperienced offense, the Sooners lost a close battle with the Longhorns, 16–13.
 Jones managed a touchdown pass to wide receiver Ryan Broyles to tie the game in the third quarter.